nFrechen/nfrechen.github.io/_posts/2024-04-11-fit-sine_model.md

 I added a `geom_smooth()` to the plot which fits a loess function to the data.
 This helps to identify remaining variation in the mean of the residuals.
 You can see a slight wobble in the loess which indicates that there is a weak second frequency in the data.
 But I consider it too weak to take into account.

-For now we will ignore that the distribution around the mean is not contant.
-There are other methods of finding residual oszillations in the data like the ACF function.
+For now we will ignore that the distribution around the mean is not constant.
+There are other methods of finding residual oscillations in the data like the ACF function.
 We will not deal with that here.

 # calculate phase shift